 For a basic ladder on a budget, the Werner 6-foot Aluminum Step Ladder is a top choice.
 This no-frills Type 1 aluminum ladder isn’t as robust as some other step ladders, and only has a 250-pound weight limit; however, it shines as a lightweight and stable option for many everyday tasks around the home, jobsite, or garage.
 You'll also appreciate how easy it is to transport, thanks to the aluminum construction.
 In addition, this ladder is very stable—giving you confidence in the integrity of this budget-minded tool.

-Unfolded, this multi-use ladder—which doubles as an extension ladder—folds out to 19 feet, so feel free to toss out that old wooden dinosaur in your shed and take full advantage of the many ways to put this ladder to use.
+Unfolded, this multi-use ladder—which doubles as an extension ladder—folds out to 22 feet, so feel free to toss out that old wooden dinosaur in your shed and take full advantage of the many ways to put this ladder to use.
+Plus, it has two wheels for easy transport to wherever you need it.

 Diversity is the name of the game with the Little Giant Velocity Ladder, which is designed for several different uses.
 In other words, this is a worthy addition to any home whether you’re in need of a new staircase ladder, trestle-and-plank ladder, 90-degree ladder, A-frame ladder, extension ladder—or all of the above.
 You can expect to get a lot of use out of this ladder, but should keep in mind that it weighs a little on the heavy side, clocking in at nearly 40 pounds.